Swim School General Questions

 Long Course – First week of April through TAGS/ Nationals in late July/August.

-We usually take off a week in August as the kids start school.
+We usually take off a week in August as the kids start school, as well as Spring Break.
 The December/January Holiday weeks are known as Hell Week…and we are training hard through that time.

 What is the difference between Long Course (LC) and Short Course (SC)?